-The Visual-feature-based methods\cite{piasco2016collaborative,achtelik2011collaborative} relies on the same environmental texture features detected by individual drones to obtain the relative poses.
-The methods require sufficient overlapped features between the view of the drones, which also limit the swarm formation and heading, meanwhile only work in feature-rich environments.
+Environment-feature-based methods \cite{piasco2016collaborative,achtelik2011collaborative} rely on multiple drones' common environmental texture features to estimate the relative poses.
+The methods require sufficient overlapped features between the view of the drones, limiting the swarm formation and heading, while only working in feature-rich environments.

-Beyond relative state estimations, their also exist a few decentralized or distributed SLAM methods for robot swarm\cite{cunningham2010ddf,cunningham2013ddf,choudhary2017distributed,lajoie2020door}.
-These methods focus on the sparse and dense mapping utilizing the sensors on multi-robots, possessing the capability to estimate the states of aerial swarms.
-Since these SLAM methods also depend on the environmental features, which is similar to the visual-feature-based relative localization methods, they can hardly function in featureless environments.
-Apart from this common drawback, each of the method has the potential to be improved.
+Collaborative simultaneous localization and mapping (CSLAM) methods \cite{luqi2018collaborative, michael2014collaborative, cunningham2010ddf,cunningham2013ddf,choudhary2017distributed,lajoie2020door, zhu2021distributed, zhu2021cooperative} focus on sparse and dense mapping utilizing the sensors on the multi-robot system, and can estimate the states of aerial swarms.
 DDF-SAM \cite{cunningham2010ddf,cunningham2013ddf} presents a landmark-based back-end implementation without providing the front-end and data association between features among the swarm.
-Choudhary \cite{choudhary2017distributed} utilized objects as landmark, requiring known objects and their 3D models in the scene, which limits its real-world practicability.
-Lajoie \cite{lajoie2020door} achieves localization of the robots by using a visual odometry method incorporating loop closure detection.
-Nevertheless, the real-time relative state estimation, which is important for cooperative aerial swarms, is not presented in this paper.
+Choudhary et al. \cite{choudhary2017distributed} utilized objects as landmarks, requiring known objects and their 3D models in the scene, which limits the method's real-world practicability.
+DOOR-SLAM \cite{lajoie2020door,luqi2018collaborative, michael2014collaborative} achieves localization of robots using VIO incorporating loop closure detection (also known as map-based localization in this paper). \cite{luqi2018collaborative, michael2014collaborative, lajoie2020door, choudhary2017distributed} estimate the state with the pose graph optimization (PGO).
+However, the accuracy of relative localization is crucial for cooperation inside the aerial swarm, and this has not been featured in these papers.
+Generally speaking, the PGO methods are not accurate because they do not directly use the features for relative localization.
+Zhu et. al. \cite{zhu2021distributed} propose a distributed visual-inertial fusion for cooperative localization and reach centimeter-level accuracy.
+In \cite{zhu2021distributed} the environmental features are tightly coupled in the cooperative localization.

-In consideration of the pros and cons of the previous work, we propose a decentralized visual-inertial-UWB fusion relative state estimation method in our previous work\cite{xu2020decentralized}.
-Our previous method take advantage of the UWB-visual fusion and the visual objection detection, achieving a better accuracy and still be effective in the some unobservable cases.
-Moreover, in order to address the other issues, including the initialization, FoV, global consistency and other constraints in the previous works, a novel \textit{Omni-swarm} state estimation system is further proposed in this paper.